-Two-phase or Early Phase orthodontic treatment may be indicated for special situations in younger children to reduce the severity of many orthodontic problems that would arise without treatment.
-Most orthodontists follow the American Association of Orthodontists’ recommendation that all children be screened by age 7.
-Not all orthodontic problems can be fixed in Phase 1, but the severity of orthodontic problems can be addressed, self-esteem can be improved, and proper planning can be made to produce the best long-term outcome.
-The major advantage of a two-phase orthodontic treatment is to maximize the opportunity to accomplish the ideal healthy, functional, aesthetic result that will remain stable throughout your life.
+“Two-Phase Orthodontic” or “Early Orthodontic” treatment may be necessary in younger children to reduce the severity of orthodontic problems that could arise if left untreated.
+Not all orthodontic issues can be fixed in Phase 1, but the severity of problems can be addressed, self-esteem can be improved, and proper planning can be made to produce the best long-term outcome.
+The major advantage of a two-phase orthodontic treatment is to accomplish healthy, functional, aesthetic results that will remain stable throughout a child’s life.

-What is Phase 1 or Early Orthodontic Treatment?
+Phase 1 Early Orthodontic Treatment

 This will the amount and complexity of treatment later, such as having teeth extracted.
 Children sometimes exhibit early signs of jaw problems as they grow and develop.
 An upper and lower jaw that is growing too much or not enough can be recognized at an early age.
 If children after age 6 are found to have this jaw discrepancy, they are candidates for early orthodontic treatment.
 Early growth guidance treatment can help coordinate this jaw growth.
 Phase I treatment is also recommended for children who have moderate to severe bite problems, such as a cross-bite (the upper teeth fitting on the inside of the lower teeth), an under bite, or an open bite.
 It may be recommended for severely misaligned, or crowded, teeth.
 Typically, a patient requiring early treatment will have a removable appliance (similar to a retainer) and/or 4-6 braces on the erupted permanent teeth.
 Treatment may also involve an expander if a cross-bite or significant crowding is present.
-Specifics of treatment will be discussed thoroughly with you and your child during an initial consultation with Dr. Greenberg.
+Specifics of the orthodontic treatment will be discussed thoroughly with you and your child during an initial complimentary consultation with Dr. Greenberg.

-What is Phase 2 Orthodontic Treatment?
+Phase 2 Orthodontic Treatment